aukintux/cattle_market_analysis/README.md

-# Cattle Market Analysis
+# Livestock Market Analysis

-The purpose of the Jupyter notebook is to analyze the cattle market using the available scraped data from local auction websites.
+The purpose of the Jupyter notebook is to make an analysis of the local livestock market.
+In order to do this data from local auction websites is scraped in the form of downloaded pdf's.
+Afterwards an OCR routine using Tesseract helps extract the information in the documents, and finally after parsing and formatting the data is available in a dataframe ready to be analyzed.

 ## Getting Started